This much I know: 9 leadership lessons from global CEOs

 Toolkit for strategic leading through a crisis by Sameh Abadir and Niccolò Pisani

-Professor of Leadership and Negotiation at IMD
+Adjunct Professor of Leadership and Negotiation at IMD

-Sameh Abadir is Professor of Leadership and Negotiation at IMD.
+Sameh Abadir is Adjunct Professor of Leadership and Negotiation at IMD.
 He advises companies on negotiations and runs negotiation workshops in English, French and Arabic.
 He has recently directed custom programs for Emirates Nuclear Energy Corporation, Jerónimo Martins, ArcelorMittal, and Merck, and he is Director of IMD’s Crisis Management online program.
-He was Co-Director of IMD’s signature program Orchestrating Winning Performance (OWP) and Co-Director of IMD’s Negotiating for Value Creation (NVC) open programs.
+He was Co-Director of IMD’s signature program Orchestrating Winning Performance (OWP) and is Co-Director of IMD’s Negotiating for Value Creation (NVC) open programs.

 IMD Professor of Strategy and International Business

-Niccolò Pisani is Professor of Strategy and International Business at IMD Business School in Lausanne, Switzerland.
+Niccolò Pisani is Professor of Strategy and International Business at IMD.
+His areas of expertise include strategy design and execution as well as international business, with an emphasis on globalization and sustainability.
 His award-winning research has appeared in the world’s leading academic journals and extensively covered in the media.
 His work has been featured in both Harvard Business Review and MIT Sloan Management Review.
 He has also written several popular case studies that are distributed on a global scale.
-At IMD, he is involved in a variety of degree, open, and custom programs.
-He also co-directs the International Growth Strategies program.